 - Fully compliant with W3C RDF,OWL and SPARQL standards

-SPARQLMotion is a semantic web and linked data framework for dataflow pipeline processing.
+SPARQLMotion is a user-friendly cost-effective foundation for semantic data processing.
+Processing steps including queries and data transformations are quickly assembled with pre-built components and easy to use graphical tools, saving weeks of development time.
 SPARQLMotion scripts are data services that transform information from virtually any business system – loading data into databases and/or returning RDF, XML, JSON, HTML, and other formats.
 Simply put, SPARQLMotion delivers RDF-based ETL.

 Script developers can chain together simple processing steps to form complex processing pipelines.
 Assembled data processing pipelines are used to merge, search, transform and mash-up data.
 As a result, disparate services, data sources and feeds can be quickly tied together to create new applications such as reports, information dashboards and data exchanges between the backend systems.